davidelucifora/LazyDevZsh/README.md

 A few simple zsh aliases to make a dev's workflow faster.

 ## Description
-LazyDevZsh si for devs who hate repeating themselves when using the terminal.
+LazyDevZsh is for devs who hate repeating themselves when using the terminal.
 Ever found yourself repeating your commands over and over again when creating a project or using Git?
 Well here's your solution.

 ## Installation